-Prime Minister Kim Minseok issued a stern warning to Coupang on December 10, following the leak of personal information belonging to 33.7 million members, stating, "We will conduct a swift and thorough investigation into the circumstances of the incident, and take strict action against any violations of the law."
+Prime Minister Kim Minseok issued a stern warning to Coupang, which leaked the personal information of as many as 33.7 million members, stating on December 10, "We will conduct a swift and thorough investigation into the circumstances of the incident and take strict action against any violations of the law."

 Prime Minister Kim Minseok is speaking at the National Policy Coordination Meeting held at the Government Complex Seoul in Jongno-gu, Seoul on December 10, 2025.
 Photo by Yonhap News